Categories

 A scientific researcher quietly broke down again...

-The root cause is often hidden in the quantum world of probe design - the energy transfer efficiency between the quencher group and the reporter group, which directly determines the signal-to-noise ratio of the fluorescence signal.
-This article will interpret the fluorescence quenching code of 7 types of probes and help you crack the experimental traps hidden behind the light signal.
+The root cause often lies in the quantum world of probe design—the energy transfer efficiency between the quencher and reporter groups, which directly determines the signal-to-noise ratio of the fluorescence signal.
+This article will decipher the fluorescence quenching code of seven probe types, helping you unlock the experimental pitfalls hidden behind optical signals.

 1. TaqMan probe: classic exonuclease activity probe